apmiller108/beatport-sync/PROJECT.md

 ## Phase 3: Polish

+  - [ ] Implement Oauth Flow.
+This has already been started.
+See lib/oauth.js.
   - [ ] Progress tracking and better UX
   - [ ] Error handling refinement
   - [ ] Rate limiting optimization